Valaa-Technologies/valaa-vault/DEVOPS.md

 architectural exercise (although a very serious one) on what-could-be.

-This rings especially true for the primary focus of this document, ie. for `Valaa Open System` as the fully functional open source core around which the often proprietary Valaa ecosystem would expand.
+This rings especially true for the primary focus of this document, ie. for `ValOS Core` as the fully functional open source core around which the often proprietary ValOS ecosystem would expand.
 This is an ambitious, even presumptuous attempt to facilitate the fruitful side-by-side living of open source communities as well as private enterprises as a combination of technical and social architecture.